alissonsol/Archive/examples/website/README.md

 A simple .NET C# website container deployed to a Kubernetes cluster.

-## Search and replace

-Reuse this project by search and replacing placeholders in case-sensitive mode.

-- yrn42website-prefix -> Common project prefix for containers.
-Example: yrn42
-- yrn42website-ns -> Kubernetes namespace for installing containers.
-Example: yrn42
-- yrn42website-dns -> DNS prefix.
-Example: yrn42
-- yrn42website-rg -> Name for group of resources (Azure).
-Example: yrn42
-- yrn42website-tags -> Resource tags.
-Example: yrn42
-- yrn42website-domain -> Domain for web email, site.
-Example: yrn42.com
-- yrn42website-cluster -> Name for the K8S cluster (or at least a common prefix).
-Example: yrn42
-- yrn42website-uxname -> Name for site in the UX (This will be visible to end users).
-Example: yrn42

-Despite the several placeholders enabling reuse in different configurations, it is recommended to replace as many valuables as possible to become identical, easing future maintenance.
-Replace `yrn42website-domain` first and then use this regular expression to search and replace the others:  `(yrn42website)[A-Za-z0-9\-]*`

-Before deploying to the cloud environments, seek for `TO-SET` and set the required values.
-See section "Cloud deployment instructions".

-## End to end deployment
+## End-to-end deployment

 Below are the end-to-end steps to deploy the `website` project to `localhost` (assuming Docker is installed and Kubernetes enabled).
 The execution below is from the `automation` folder.
 You may need to start PowerShell (`pwsh`).

+Before deploying, seek for `TO-SET` in the config files and set the required values.
+See section "Cloud deployment instructions".

 **IMPORTANT**: Before proceeding, read the Connectivity section of the [Frequently Asked Questions](../../docs/faq.md).